lubeda/EspHoMaTriXv2/README.md

 You can add screens to a queue and all these screens are displayed one after another.
 ![timing](./images/timingv2.png)
 Each screen can display different information or animation or text, even in rainbow color.
 They all have a lifetime, if a screen isn't refreshed during its lifetime it will be removed from the queue.
 If there is nothing left in the queue, the date and time screens are displayed.
-Some screens can show additional features like an alarm or indicator see [elements](#display-elements).
+Some screens can show additional features like an alarm or rindicator see [elements](#display-elements).
 You can add screens from home assistant with service-calls or from esphome via lambdas in your YAML.

 #### Screen types a.k.a. what is possible